ItsGreyedOut/A-Mystery-in-Two-Parts/README.md

-# SQL Project - Employee Database: A Mystery in Two Parts
+# A Mystery in Two Parts

 ![sql.png](sql.png)